-Our team, including, Dr. Penelope Bowden, Dr. Yuan Kang, and Dr. Kevin Nagel, is here to serve you at Lincoln Avenue Vet Clinic in San Jose.
+Our team, including, Dr. Penelope Bowden, Dr. Kevin Nagel and Dr. Tiffany Wright are here to serve you at Lincoln Avenue Vet Clinic in San Jose.
 We hire only the best and most experienced employees to become a part of our team here at Lincoln Avenue Veterinary Clinic.
 Our team is filled with highly dedicated animal lovers who are well trained at their jobs.
 We will do anything possible for our patients and the owners who love them!

 Learning and education are very important here at Lincoln Avenue Veterinary Clinic.
 We strive to have a state of the art hospital with a staff trained in the latest medical advances because our patients deserve the very best veterinary care.